 Cast: Shailene Woodley, Sam Claflin

-The film is based on the book and real story Red Sky in Mourning: A True Story of Love, Loss, and Survival at Sea by Tami Oldham Ashcraft, Susea McGearhart.
+A island pictures.
+The sweet film is based on the book and real story Red Sky in Mourning: A True Story of Love, Loss, and Survival at Sea by Tami Oldham Ashcraft, Susea McGearhart.
 It follows a couple setting out on a cruise to find themselves caught in a Hurricane and adrift in the vast sea.
 A story of survival, love, sacrifice, and sheer grit.
 Shailene Woodley’s character captivates you from the get-go, and you find yourself rooting for us to make it through the horrendous events at sea.

 IMDB rating: 6.1